Jim Breithaupt: Background

 Breithaupt was born in Kitchener, and was educated at the University of Western Ontario, the University of Toronto and Osgoode Hall Law School.
 He was called to the Ontario Bar in 1962, and worked as a barrister and solicitor.
 He was named a Queen's Counsel in 1975.
 Breithaupt was also active in the Canadian Army.
-An artillery and infantry officer, he was the Commanding Officer of The Royal Highland Fusiliers of Canada from 1971–1973 and then was the Senior Staff Officer to the Major General Reserves for Canada, completing 24 years of militia service.
+An artillery and infantry officer, he was the Commanding Officer of The Royal Highland Fusiliers of Canada from 1971 to 1973 and then was the Senior Staff Officer to the Major General Reserves for Canada, completing 24 years of militia service.

 He was the vice-chairman of the Board of Governors of Waterloo Lutheran University, and suggested the new name of "Wilfrid Laurier University" in 1973.
 He was then vice-chairman of the Waterloo Lutheran Seminary Board for a further six years.
 Between 1952 and 1982, he spent a total of thirty years on campus as a student, lecturer, Board Member and Vice-Chairman.

 Politics

-Breithaupt was elected to the Ontario legislature in the 1967 provincial election, defeating New Democratic Party candidate Morley Rosenberg by sixty-one votes.
+Breithaupt was elected to the Ontario legislature in Kitchener at the 1967 provincial election, defeating New Democratic Party candidate Morley Rosenberg by 52 votes.
 He was re-elected with increased majorities in the elections of 1971, 1975, 1977, and 1981.
 Breithaupt served as financial and justice critic in the Liberal shadow cabinet for a number of years, and was Chairman of the Public Accounts Committee from 1968 to 1975, when he became the House Leader for the Liberal Opposition.

 Liberal leader Stuart Smith resigned following the 1981 election, and Breithaupt entered the campaign to succeed him at the 1982 Ontario Liberal leadership convention.
 He was initially seen as one of the front-runners in a field of five candidates, but was kept off the campaign trail by a car accident.
 His wife, Jane, represented him at campaign meetings and rallies.
 Breithaupt placed fourth on the first ballot, and withdrew from the race.
 The winner was David Peterson.

 Breithaupt resigned from the legislature on November 1, 1984, and was appointed chairman of the Ontario Law Reform Commission.